Our Impact

 Opening Access with Telehealth Digital Therapeutics

-Over the last four years, The Summit Foundation has awarded more than $325,000 in college tuition scholarships to local high school students.
+The Summit Foundation distributes more than $175,000 in scholarships to local high school students and helps dozens of students afford a college education each year.
 The scholarships are awarded on an objective and nondiscriminatory basis to support students who have demonstrated specific qualities and fulfilled certain criteria.
 We consider each applicant with input from high school guidance offices.
-Learn more about our scholarships such as The Summit Foundation Scholarship Award for Perseverance for students with financial need who have overcome obstacles and shown significant academic improvement during high school.
-Learn more about scholarships.
+Learn more about our scholarships, such as The Summit Foundation Scholarship Award for Perseverance for students with financial need who have overcome obstacles and shown significant academic improvement during high school.